zeyuanxuan/lisa-leap/README.md

 ___

-___

 <a id="compactbinary-class"></a>
 ### 2️⃣ CompactBinary Class
-The fundamental building block of the package.
-Instances of this class (**Objects**) encapsulate the physical parameters, orbital evolution, and I/O methods for a single binary system.
-The fundamental building block of the package.
-Instances of this class (**Objects**) encapsulate the physical parameters, orbital evolution, and I/O methods for a single binary system.
+The core class of the package.
+Each object represents a single binary system, managing its physical properties, orbital evolution, and data storage.

 #### `LISAeccentric.CompactBinary()`
 To create a binary system object:

 * **Input**:
     * `m1`, `m2` (float): Masses. [m_sun]
     * `a` (float): Semi-major axis. [au]